sajattack/rusty-kim/aoc2024d1p1/README.md

 Load the binary at 0x200 and press GO

-The program will print 3 addresses.
+The program will display 3 addresses.
+It will wait for any keypress between each address

 Ex:
 ```